txwizard/WizardWrx_NET_API/README.md

 For the most part, this constellation of class libraries evolves to acommodate needs as they arise in my development work.
 Nevertheless, I have a road map, and it has a few well-marked stops.

-1.	__NuGet Packages__ are a certainty, once I decide whether there should be one package or seven (1 for each library, plus a rollup that contains all six), and find time to create them.
+As of Friday, 03 May 2019, a couple of the big ones, NuGet packaging, and configuration files that travel with their DLLs, are finally resolved.

+1)  Every library has a NuGet package, each of which has a working dependency chain.
+These dependencies mean that the whole API can be imported with just three requests to the NuGet Gallery.

+2)  Traveling DLL configuration files got fixed in MSBuild.

+I've rearranged the remaining milestones to reflect new priorities.

+1)	Evaluate the current versioning protocol in light of lessons learned from recent studies of the matter.

+2)	`AgedFileInfo` and its companion `AgedFileInfoCollection` could stand a companions that support other orderings of file lists, such as by size, type, or name.

-2. The classes that process `FormatItems` and `FormatStrings` could stand to be made more usable.
+3)	The classes that process `FormatItems` and `FormatStrings` could stand to be made more usable.

-3.	`DigestString` and `DigestFile` support only MD5 and the SHAx message digest algorithms.
+4)	`DigestString` and `DigestFile` support only MD5 and the SHAx message digest algorithms.
 While that covers the two most commonly used algorithms, I would like to cover others, and add HMAC digest authentication support.
 I have a native library, implemented in ANSI C, that supports HMAC, but I have yet to investigate what it would take to convert it.

-4.	`AgedFileInfo` and its companion `AgedFileInfoCollection` could stand a companions that support other orderings of file lists, such as by size, type, or name.

-5.	`ExceptionLogger` should define an interface to simplify replacing its `ReportException` methods.
+5)	`ExceptionLogger` should define an interface to simplify replacing its `ReportException` methods.
 Formatting of `ReportException` output could also stand to be a bit more flexible.

-6.	`ReportDetail` and `ReportHelpers` were intended to be the foundation of an ambitious report generator for character-mode programs of the sort that are the lifeblood of systems software.
+6)	`ReportDetail` and `ReportHelpers` were intended to be the foundation of an ambitious report generator for character-mode programs of the sort that are the lifeblood of systems software.

-7. Devise a simple, automated mechanism to have the configuration file associated with a DLL that defines a class that derives from`PropertyDefaults` follow it, as do the associated XML documentation and program data base (`.pdb`) files. _Recent experience with Visual Studio 2017 suggests that this may now be moot_.

-8. Evaluate the current versioning protocol in light of lessons learned from recent studies of the matter.

 ## Contributing